plant-data/ritalic/README.md

 API](https://italic.units.it/index.php?procedure=api).

-**ITALIC** the Information System on Italian Lichens, makes available information and resources about the lichens known to occur in Italy.
+**ITALIC** the Information System on Italian Lichens, makes available information and resources about the lichens known to occur in Italy and bordering countries.
 It is maintained and updated by the Research Unit of Professor Pier Luigi Nimis, at the University of Trieste (NE Italy), Department of Life Sciences.
 Most of the data are derived from the Checklist of the Lichens of Italy by Nimis (2016), but nomenclatural and distributional data are being continuously updated.

 ## Installation